 PIONEERS OF MODERN TYPOGRAPHY

 Herbert Spencer: PIONEERS OF MODERN TYPOGRAPHY.
-London: Lund Humphries, 1969.
-First edition.
+London: Lund Humphries, 1969 First edition.
 Tall octavo.
-Yellow cloth stamped in red.
-Printed dust jacket.
+Plain white wrappers.
+Printed dust jacket with glued spine [as issued].
 Multi-colored endpapers.
 160 pp. 161 color and black and white reproductions printed on a variety of paper stocks.
-Laminated dust jacket faintly worn with some sun fading and bubbling along the front spine edge and a worn top edge and a closed tear on the rear panel.
-A near fine copy of an uncommon volume.
+Dust jacket faintly worn along lower edge.
+A fine copy of an uncommon volume.

-8.5 x 12 hardcover book with 160 pages and 161 b/w and color work reproductions from the early days of the twentieth-century avant-garde typography movement.
+8.25 x 11.75 softcover book with 160 pages and 161 b/w and color work reproductions from the early days of the twentieth-century avant-garde typography movement.
 No disrepect to the MIT reissues of this book, but unless you've seen the Lund Humphries/Hastings House first edition-- you haven't truly experienced this wonderful book.
 Spencer chose a wide variety of paper stocks for individual signatures, giving each spotlighted designer a unique look.
 The engravings and spot color work are super sharp, as is the book design, binding, etc. And if that doesn't matter to you, why have you read down this far?

 Since its first publication in 1969, Pioneers of Modern Typography has been the standard guide to the avant-garde origins of modern graphic design and typography.
 In this essential reference, Herbert Spencer shows how new concepts in graphic design in the early decades of the twentieth century had their roots in the artistic movements of the time in painting, poetry, and architecture.
 Spencer examines the "heroic" period of modern design and typography, the beginning of which he traces to the publication in Le Figaro of the Italian artist Manetti's Futurist manifesto.
 He discusses the work of such "pioneers" as El Lissitzky, Alexander Rodchenko, and Laszlo Moholy-Nagy.
 He examines the artistic background of the new concepts in graphic design, and traces the influences of Futurism, Dadaism, de Stijl, Suprematism, Constructivism, and the Bauhaus.
 His text is profusely illustrated with examples of the new typography, shown in genres that range from posters and magazine covers to Apollinaire's "figurative poetry."